-Supposedly, you want to exchange 300 dollars (sanbai mei yuán – 三百美元), probably, before giving the money you’ll want to inquiry about how much is the exchange rate: “Sanbai mei yuán, yì mei yuán huàn duoshao Rénmínbì? (三百美元, 一美元换多少人民币?)”
+Supposedly, you want to exchange 300 dollars (sanbai mei yuán – 三百美元), probably, before giving the money you’ll want to inquire about how much is the exchange rate: “Sanbai mei yuán, yì mei yuán huàn duoshao Rénmínbì? (三百美元, 一美元换多少人民币?)”

 The bank teller will tell you the rate, here as an example would be 6.8, and will ask you to count the money: “Jintian de huìlù shì liù kuài ba.
 Qing nín kàn yí xià, zhèshì nín yào huàn de Rénmínbì, qing dian yí xià (今天的汇率是六块八. 请您看一下, 这是您要换的人民币, 请点一下).”
-And, as usual, at the end, you will thank and leave: “Hao, xièxie.
+And, as usual, in the end, you will thank and leave: “Hao, xièxie.
 Zài jiàn (好, 谢谢. 再见).”

-This is the last part of the series meant to be helpful for travelers in China.
+This is the last part of the series meant to be helpful for travellers in China.
 I think it would have been useful for me at the beginning of my stay in Shanghai to know some words, sentences or even have some phrases written in Mandarin using Chinese characters to show the locals when I couldn’t make myself understood.
 It’s with this spirit that I’ve written these posts, and I hope they will help someone out.

 Some of the most precious tools for learning Mandarin Chinese is a dictionary and in this field brands like Oxford or Collins are excellent.